jina-ai/examples/cross-modal-search/README.md

 1. [CLIP: Contrastive Language-Image Pre-Training](https://arxiv.org/abs/2007.13135) (recommend)
 2. [VSE++: Improving Visual-Semantic Embeddings with Hard Negatives](https://arxiv.org/pdf/1707.05612.pdf).

-Both of the models has been trained that encodes pair of `text` and `images` into a common embedding space.
+Both of the models have been trained that encodes pair of `text` and `images` into a common embedding space.

 **CLIP Encoders in Jina for Cross Modal Search**